abhijithda/jain-gods/jainism/pooja.md

    Sarvarth siddhi granth:
    - Samyak kriya definition: Chaitya, Guru, Pravachan poojadi samyak vardhini kriya.

-2. Goutam charitra - Vishalakshi (Goutam swami's previous life) after doing upsarga to a muni, and later after getting into right path, asks the same muni for prayaschit.
-And, the muni suggests to do labdhi vidhan.
+2. Gautama charitra - During Vasupujya thirthankar's time, Rani Vishalakshi (Gautama swami's previous life) gives upsarga to a muni, and later after getting into right path, asks the same muni for prayaschit to avoid narak.
+The muni suggests to do labdhi vidhan vrat which involves doing mahaveera swami pratima's abhisheka with ikshu ras, uttam grut, dadi, jal...
 Watch 18:18 and 24:14 of this video <https://youtu.be/B1eE9dUCnq4?t=1908>.